-“Please sir, I can not thrum.
+“Pleasthe sthir, I can not thrum.
 I not rude.”
-Each word stung my throat, for it was not created to communicate in their thunderous language.
+Each word stung my throat, which was not made to speak in their thunderous language.

 “Dumb and blind?”

 He threw me to the ground and stomped away in rage.
 As I rose, another man tripped over my legs and crashed into a stone pillar.
-Within seconds, the fallen man lashed out against me with his claws, tearing away the disguise that my mistress gave me.
+Within seconds, the fallen man lashed out against me with his claws, tearing away the disguise my mistress created.
 I kicked at the man's stomach, but missed.
-Dozens of others joined in the “fight” and beat me while I tried to defend myself.
-They cursed me because I had defeated so many of their champions in the arena, but now I could not resist.
+Dozens of others joined in the 'fight' and beat me while I tried to defend myself.
+They cursed me because I had defeated so many of their champions in the arena, but now I could not resist them.

-The contagion of the violence spread and soon the entire hall gathered round me shouting their curses.
+The contagion of the violence spread and soon what seemed like the entire hall gathered round me shouting their curses.
 My false skin disintegrated into ribbons which clung to my enemies' claws.
-I dared not cry out lest I anger them further, but merely shielded my face with my arms, longing to be free from my tormentors and the auras of malice that surrounded them.
+I dared not cry out lest I anger them further, but shielded my face with my arms, longing to be free from my tormentors and their auras of malice.

-A scream escaped the feet of a dying man and the fighting redirected toward the scream.
-I heard bodies thud to the ground next to me as an unseen foe slashed through the mob with his blade.
-Swords clashed and I heard many men cock their air guns to shoot at the newcomer.
+A scream escaped the feet of one of the brawlers and the fighting redirected toward the scream.
+I heard bodies thud to the ground next to me as an unseen foe smashed through the mob with his fists.
+Swords flew out of my attacker's scabbards.
+Many men cocked their air guns to shoot at the newcomer.
 The fighting ceased as the King's guard rushed through the hall to subdue the brawl.

-Someone crouched next to me and dripped water into my mouth as he supported my head.
+Someone crouched next to me and draped a cloak over me to hide my tattered body from the crowd's snooping ears.
+He dripped water into my mouth from a flask as he supported my head.